PseudoAptGet/g6-ersp-/README.md

 We use this approach because Java is best optimized for reading in large amounts of data, and conducting conputationally expensive tasks, but Python and R has better library support for standard functions such as t-tests and k-means clustering.
 Having separate outputs at each step ensures that proper best practices can be taken at each step without worrying about data interaction between different languages, and creating a script that compiles everything.

+# SETUP

+We simply provide the files necessary to